Frequently Asked Questions (date last updated 10/31/2017)

 Q: Can I retake Soc 296 if I fail to get a C or higher in the course?

-A: A student has only one chance to earn that grade.
-If a student fails to earn a C or higher in any of the two courses, then that student will have to change his or her major.
+A: Students have only one chance to earn that grade.
+If a student fails to earn a C or higher in Soc 296, then that student will have to change their major.